|

 playing a Combat Speed strategy against you (your Horde, on the other hand,

+has no combat capability to speak of).
 Your Horde is in a town which is diagonally adjacent to the center town where

 the enemy Horde is; each of you is therefore two steps from the other's town.

+You have the Initiative.
 You still have the Settlement spell in your hand, six Clarity mana (your Sanctum

 has one Novice, and there's another on the way next turn).
 Likewise, there's